danro/tweenman-as3/README.md

 	---------------------------------------------------------------------------------
-	time					time or duration of tween in seconds frames					frame-based duration, overrides time duration once set ease					function or string, default is Quartic.easeOut or "easeOutQuart" delay					delay before start, in seconds or frames depending on setting onComplete				callback function gets called when tween finishes onCompleteParams		params for onComplete function
+	time					time or duration of tween in seconds frames					frame-based duration, overrides time duration once set ease					function or string, default is "easeOutQuart" delay					delay before start, in seconds or frames depending on setting onComplete				callback function gets called when tween finishes onCompleteParams		params for onComplete function